-Stocks sink, reversing recent gains, as virus cases spike
+Dow sinks 1,500 as virus cases rise, deflating optimism

-(AP) - Stocks are down sharply on Wall Street Thursday, pulling the Dow Jones Industrial Average more than 1,500 points lower and placing the S&P 500 on track for its worst day in nearly three months.
+Stocks are down sharply on Wall Street Thursday, pulling the Dow Jones Industrial Average more than 1,500 points lower and placing the S&P 500 on track for its worst day in nearly three months.

 The S&P 500 was down 4.7% in afternoon trading, extending its losses into a third straight day.
 The benchmark index is now on track for its first weekly drop in four weeks.